BGCT Ministry Scholarship

 *First-year students must be certified by their home Baptist church.
-Annual renewal of the Ministry Scholarship will require certification by a local school-year Baptist General Convention of Texas church.
+Annual renewal of the BGCT Ministry Scholarship will require certification by a local school-year Baptist General Convention of Texas church.

 **Begins with initial applicants for the 2019-2020 academic year.
 Exceptions will be considered for some mission field areas.

-The student must complete a Baptist Ministry Scholarship Initial Application including testimony of personal call to vocational ministry (testimony to be uploaded with scholarship application).
+The student must complete a BGCT Ministry Scholarship Initial Application including testimony of personal call to vocational ministry (testimony to be uploaded with scholarship application).
 In addition to your personal information, you will be asked to provide an accurate email address for the pastor or church staff member who can provide evidence of your church certification.
 This scholarship application is to be completed prior to the beginning of the semester for which the scholarship application is being made.

-Qualifying students who accept this Ministry Scholarship assistance commit themselves to take Religion 2480 "Introduction to Ministry" at some point in their studies at Baylor.
+Qualifying students who accept this BGCT Ministry Scholarship assistance commit themselves to take Religion 2480 "Introduction to Ministry" at some point in their studies at Baylor.
 A ministry-vocations assessment, intended to assist in self-awareness and call clarification, is also a requirement of this scholarship program and is a part of the Religion 2480 course.
-Failure to satisfactorily complete the Religion 2480 course will prevent the student from graduating from Baylor University unless the Ministry Scholarship is repaid.
+Failure to satisfactorily complete the Religion 2480 course will prevent the student from graduating from Baylor University unless the BGCT Ministry Scholarship is repaid.

 The student must meet the following renewal requirements:

 - Demonstrate a lifestyle of commitment to the principles of the Christian life.